The Problem with Hymenachne

 - The seed heads are 20 to 40 cm in length and are in a cylindrical, spike like arrangement.

-The State of Queensland Department of Employment, Economic Development and Innovation 2010, Hymenachne or olive hymenachne, Fact sheet, viewed 21 March 2012,
+The State of Queensland Department of Agriculture and Fisheries Hymenachne or olive hymenachne fact sheet

-The Mackay Regional Pest Management Group 2012, Weeds of the Mackay Whitsunday Region, Draft
+The Mackay Regional Pest Management Group (2013), Weeds of the Mackay Whitsunday Region, Snap Printing Mackay.